-Isn’t it frustrating when you’ve spent considerable time and efforts to declutter and organise your wardrobe to witness chaos quickly finding its way back in?
+Isn’t it frustrating when you’ve spent considerable time and effort to declutter and organise your wardrobe to witness chaos quickly finding its way back in?
 But don’t fret!
 Here are 6 tips to help you keep your wardrobe organised and clutter-free in the long run.
 I practice each of them and saying that I’m delighted with my wardrobe would be an understatement!

 TIP #1 – RETURN YOUR CLOTHES TO THEIR DEDICATED HOME